zarr-conventions/zarr-conventions-spec/README.md

 }
 ```

-To support composability, convention schemas MUST set `additionalProperties: true` on objects that can be extended by other conventions.
+If a convention wants to allow other conventions to extend its objects, its schema MUST set `additionalProperties: true` on those extensible objects.
+Since `additionalProperties` defaults to `false` in JSON Schema, conventions that do not explicitly set this to `true` will not support being extended by other conventions.

 ## Examples